What To Do If You Are Involved In a Hit and Run AccidentPosted on: September 19, 2020

 Another thing you should consider doing is retaining an attorney to assist you in the process.

 At Beers & Gordon, we have handled hundreds of hit and run accident cases.
-Because of this experience, our attorneys and staff can potentially assist in the investigation of the crash.
+Because of this experience, our Sanford car accident lawyers and staff can potentially assist in the investigation of the crash.
 In addition to gathering evidence to present to your insurance company, we can provide advice on how to proceed with your claim while ensuring that your interests are protected.

 Additionally, the insurer may want to take a recorded statement of you, especially if they are skeptical of your story.
 This is where an attorney can make all the difference.